Lake Louise area hiking

 Shuttle required

 Crowds: Shares the Larch Valley start - busy on the switchbacks.
 Noticeably quieter once you reach the Eiffel junction.
 A good alternative if Larch Valley feels too crowded.
 Season: Open late June through early October.
-Group of four often required - check trailhead.
+Group-size orders may be in effect - check official notices and trailhead signage.
 Larch along this route peaks slightly later than Larch Valley proper.
 Shares first 2.4 km with Larch Valley; left at junction.
 Trail traverses rocky bench above the valley; Eiffel Lake is clearer and more aquamarine than Moraine (fed by snowmelt, not heavy glacial silt).
 Subalpine larch, grouseberry; Mount Fay and Deltaform dominate.
 Continues to Wenkchemna Pass (AB/BC border).
-Group of four often required; bear spray mandatory.
+Group-size orders may be in effect; verify current Parks Canada wildlife guidance.

 Difficult